 When you’re ready to make the bread, you need to thaw it in the fridge overnight.
 It may also add an additional 30-45 minutes of warming time once it has thawed.
 That’s just because it will be extra-cold coming out of the fridge.

-After the dough has had a chance to firm up, lightly flour a work surface and roll the dough into a rectangle that is about 18″ (46cm)x 12″(30cm) or thereabouts.
+After the dough has had a chance to firm up, lightly flour a clean work surface and roll the dough into a rectangle that is about 18″ (46cm)x 12″(30cm) or thereabouts.
 The dough should be no more than a 1/4″ (.5 cm) thick.

-Use a pastry wheel, a pizza cutter, or a very sharp knife to cut the rectangle into 1 1/4″ (3cm) wide strips.
+Use a pastry wheel, a pizza wheel, or a very sharp knife to cut the rectangle into 1 1/4″ (3cm) wide strips.
 I don’t go overboard with measuring these strips, I just eyeball it.
 You do want to make sure you get 12 strips, because that means you will have 12 mallorcas!
 I usually discard those ragged edges you see on the left and right sides, too.
 Trimming the dough like this is purely aesthetic, so don’t stress over it.

-To form the mallorcas, start at one end of a strip and roll it up into a circle.
+To form the mallorcas, start at one end of a long strip and roll it up into spiral buns.
 Kind of like you would do to make a cinnamon rolls.

 Once I have my rolled dough circle-thing, I spread the layers open a little- like a flower- to give it a prettier appearance and place them on a baking sheet pan lined with parchment paper or a silicone baking mat.

 The concept is the same as a cinnamon roll.
 However, you don’t roll the rectangle up like a cinnamon roll and cut it is because you want to keep that snail-shaped bun as sharp as possible.
 Slicing would smoosh the layers together and eliminate those lines of demarcation.

 Cover the rolls of mallorcas with a clean kitchen towel and set the pan in a warm, draft-free environment.
 Your microwave is great for this if the pan fits.
-Let the mallorcas dough rise for 45 minutes to 1 hour.
+Give the mallorcas dough a second rise for 45 minutes to 1 hour.